-Brush and grass clippings can be dropped off year-round at an area west of the Recycling Center on 20th Street.
+Brush and grass clippings can be dropped off year round at an area west of the Recycling Center on 20th Street.
 The Town also has seasonal yard waste collections.
+A list of acceptable organic materials and open and staffed days and hours can be found on the Town's website.
 This includes Town Maintenance picking up of brush and limbs in May, as well as vacuuming leaves in the fall.